 Every shop is special or unique.
 Meanwhile, the main strip at Akihabara is filled with duty-free stores and game shops with fixed prices all down the line, and unhappy looking maids that will get real—and real fast—if you even think about taking their picture.

-Not only that, but if you’re looking for old school items, don’t even try Akihabara outside of the Mandarake store.
+And if you’re looking for old-school items, don’t even bother with Akihabara outside of the Mandarake store.
 On the other hand, Nakano Broadway is a nostalgia goldmine.
+I am an old.
 I have no idea what a Naruto is or how someone can make a show about Clorox Bleach.
-I ask my high school students if they like YuYu Hakusho or Tenchi Muyo and they just stare at me and blink.
+I asked my high school students if they liked YuYu Hakusho or Tenchi Muyo and they just stare at me and blink.

-Speaking of Mandarake, Japan’s largest distributor of collectibles, Nakano Broadway is the store’s flag ship.
-While there is only one Mandarake amidst the dozens of Softmaps in Akihabara, 26 Mandarake specialty shops make up all four floors of Nakano Broadway from sports memorabilia to Star Wars.
-Their main office is even located on the top floor.
-The retail corner located on the 3rd floor in particular is a real sight to behold.
+Speaking of Mandarake, Japan’s largest distributor of collectibles, Nakano Broadway is the franchise flagship.
+While there is only one Mandarake amidst the dozens of Softmaps in Akihabara, there are 26 Mandarake specialty shops making up all four floors of Nakano Broadway from sports memorabilia to Star Wars.
+And the retail corner located on the 3rd floor in particular is a real sight to behold.

-As the name implies, it’s an eight layer tower of soft-serve ice cream on a cone all for the cheapo price of 390yen.
-Whether you consider yourself a full-fledged otaku or you’re just interested in the curiosities or others, or even if you just want a massive ice cream induced brain freeze, Nakano Broadway has a little something for everyone.
+As the name implies, it’s an eight-layer tower of soft-serve ice cream on a cone all for the cheapo price of ¥390.
+So whether you consider yourself a full-fledged otaku or you’re just interested in the curiosities or others, or even if you just want a massive ice cream–induced brain freeze, Nakano Broadway has a little something for everyone.